aessam/liteagent/README.md

 # Create an instance of the tools class
 tools_instance = ToolsForAgents(api_key="your-api-key-here")

-# Create an agent with class methods as tools
+# Create an agent with decorated class methods as tools
 agent = LiteAgent(
     model="gpt-3.5-turbo",
     name="MathWeatherAgent",